PCSX2/pcsx2-net-www/static/docs/users/installing-on-linux.md

 #### Add the x86 architecture to your package manager (x64 installs of 12.04 or newer only)

+**WARNING, ONLY DO THIS IF ON THE x86_64/AMD64 or x86/i386 ARCHITECTURES**

+`dpkg --print-architecture` should return `amd64` or `i386`, otherwise this will NOT work and likely break your install<br />
+You have been warned!

 In a terminal, type:
 ````
 sudo dpkg --add-architecture i386